shabyash/frontend-tech-test/README.md

 ![](./currency-convertor.png)

-You're welcome to make it look nicer if you want, but no worries if you can't—this is the front-end test, not the design test!
+Try to stick as close to the design as possible and it is preferred that you write your own CSS.
+If you'd like to improve on the design, please go ahead but no worries if you can't — this is the front-end test, not the design test!

-You can enter a base currency and a target currency to convert a specific amount between currencies, and a list of currencies will be displayed on the right side of the display containing the current prices of various currencies against the selected base currency.
+You can select a base currency and a target currency to convert a specific amount between currencies, and a list of currencies will be displayed on the right side of the display containing the current prices of various currencies against the selected base currency.

-We'd like you to use a framework to achieve this.
-We'd prefer Vue.js, but if you're not familiar with that, you're welcome to use something else such as React or Angular.
+We'd like you to use a Vue or React to do this.
+Either is fine.

 For getting the conversion rates, use this API: http://api.fixer.io/latest?base=GBP

 Display currencies using the browser locale.